zachlankton/benchmark-slow-3g-first-interaction/my-nextjs-app/README.md

 # Recent Results

+### Standard Idiomatic NextJS

-- Time to Button Visible: 26 ms
+- Time to Button Visible: 28 ms
-- Time till counter incremented: 25082 ms
+- Time till counter incremented: 26128 ms
 - Had to wait for network idle and click the button a second time: `TRUE`
-- Second Click Response Time: 20 ms
+- Second Click Response Time: 35 ms

+### Optimized using Direct DOM API

+- Time to Button Visible: 25 ms
+- Time till counter incremented: 10 ms
+- Had to wait for network idle and click the button a second time: `TRUE`
+- Second Click Response Time: `N/A`